stormpath/stormpath-sdk-java/README.md

 ### 0.9.4 ###

-- Refactored: Client and ClientBuilder are interfaces now.
+- Backwards-incompatible change: Client and ClientBuilder are interfaces now.
 Added a Clients utility class.

 ### 0.9.3 ###